joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 How complicated they should be is an ever-evolving question.
 Should they be simple, just encapsulating a button?
 Or should they be more complex, constructing an entire form?

 What's been most enlightening about our experience has been that focusing on accessibility has helped us answer a lot of tricky questions like this one.
 Our current best answer is that components should be optimized for helping developers build accessible experiences.
 In general, that means we should build components that are complex enough to ensure that they are accessible by default.

-TODO add example of nameplate and avatar

-### Expertise

-a11y challenges the notion of full stack development, especially at this level of compliance.

-They allow us to spend more time making fewer lines of UI code better.
-They allow us to keep high standards without expecting everyone to be an expert.
-Our components have significant, thorough test coverage that would be hard to justify for UI code that is only used once.

 ## Conclusion